riceissa/spaced-inbox/README.md

 If you wish to run convenience scripts like `do.sh`, you will need to download sqlite3.exe from [this page](https://www.sqlite.org/download.html) (it's in sqlite-tools-win32-x86-3350400.zip) and put the executable in your PATH so that gitbash can find it (e.g. place it in `C:/Users/YOURNAME/bin`).

-## If using Emacs

-Once starting Emacs, make sure to run `server-start`; this allows emacsclient to send elisp code to the existing Emacs instance.

 ## some helpful sql commands to poke around in the db

 To find the notes that will be due first: